Battery technologies are fast emerging as the new front line in the sustainable energy revolution.

 Lithium-ion batteries are remarkable because the same fundamental technology can be used in many different applications: medical devices, cell phones, computers, power tools, drones, hybrid and all-electric cars, buses, ferries, airplanes, and micro-grid or home-based energy storage.

-To accommodate these different applications, lithium-ion cells vary in size and shape.
+To accommodate these different applications, lithium-ion battery cells vary in size and shape.
 A single prismatic cell can be used in a battery in a smart phone, while 7104 cylindrical cells (similar to AA batteries, but larger) are wired together to make up the 85 kWh battery pack in a Tesla Model S car.
 Today, over one billion rechargeable lithium ion battery cells are produced each year for the consumer electronics market alone.
 And it is our love affair with electronic gadgets that has led to up-scaled production, economies of scale, and a close to threefold decrease in lithium-ion battery cell cost in the past five years from about $400/kWh to $150/kWh.

-The importance of cobalt
+The importance of cobalt for the lithium-ion battery industry

 While the sustainability of lithium is often questioned, cobalt is less often discussed.
 However, since 1991, when Sony commercialised the lithium-ion battery as we know it, the battery industry has depended on this element; a smart phone battery today contains 1 gram of lithium and 8 grams of cobalt.
 In a lithium-ion cell, cobalt is not found in its elemental form, but rather in millions of small particles of a lithium- and cobalt-containing oxide connected to the “positive” terminal of the cell.
 These cobalt-containing compounds are at the heart of how well a lithium-ion battery performs.
 They determine how much lithium can be stored in a given mass and volume, which directly impacts the energy density of the cell.